cloudigrade/cloudigrade/README.rst

 This will also forward ports for the database pod, making them accessible to the development server.

-There are other commands available such as ``make oc-run-migration`` which will run migrations for you against the database in the OpenShift cluster. ``make oc-forward-ports`` which will just forward the ports without starting the development server, allowing you to start it however you wish, and ``make oc-stop-forwarding-ports`` which will clean up the port forwards after you're done.
+There are other commands available such as ``make oc-run-migrations`` which will run migrations for you against the database in the OpenShift cluster. ``make oc-forward-ports`` which will just forward the ports without starting the development server, allowing you to start it however you wish, and ``make oc-stop-forwarding-ports`` which will clean up the port forwards after you're done.

 Testing